ViktorHatina/sem_cw/README.md

 ---

-> 32 requirements of 32 have been implemented, which is 100%.
+> n / 32 features have been implemented, which is n%.

 | ID  | Name                                                                                                                                                                        | Met |